 The assignment of names to plants is called plant nomenclature.
 The International Code of Botanical Nomenclature has provided series of ranks of taxa.
 The Code, in effect, defines the categories only by listing their sequence.
 It may not be necessary to use all the categories provided by the Code for a small Order, Family or Genus, but the sequence of categories must not change.
 However, certain categories (i.e. species, genus, family) are essential if nomenclature is to function.
 The categories commonly used in the flowering plants are the Class, Sub-class, Order, Family, Genus, Species, and sometimes either Subspecies or Variety or even sometimes both.
 Categories such as Sub-family, tribe, Subgenus, Section and so on may be used and are frequently necessary in large and complex groups.
 In actual practice, species are grouped into genera and genera into families and so on through the sequence of categories.
 Each rank in turn is more inclusive than the lower categories.
 This categorization gives order and accessibility to the classification of plants and provides a meaningful system of information input or retrieval.
-The principles adopted in plant nomenclature that has for its objectives the following:
+The principles adopted in plant nomenclature provide that botanical progress is predicated on a universally accepted system of nomenclature that has for its objectives the following: